- Version 5.5

 Thanks to Matt Peterson for creating this port and Krzysztof Stryjek for maintaining it.
 By the way, in case you were wondering, a “port” is basically the FreeBSD word for a “source package” - you can configure and compile collectd under FreeBSD without sourcecode modifications and without port, too.

-Use the following command to install such a package.
-See also the documentation at sunfreeware.com.
+Use the following command to install the package:

 collectd on the